Skip to Content

 Another rare complication is a puncture of the

-urethra or bladder by one of the instruments, which requires surgery to
+urethra or bladder by one of the tools.
+This puncture needs surgery to

 After the test, you may need to

-urinate frequently, with some burning during and after urination for a day or
+urinate often.
+You may have some burning during and after urination for a day or

-several days after cystoscopy, particularly if a biopsy was performed.
+several days after the test, especially if a biopsy was performed.
 But call

 Cystoscopy is a test that allows the